KarrLab/obj_tables/docs/migration.rst

 .. literalinclude:: migration/example_transformation.py
   :language: Python

-Transformations are subclasses of :obj:`obj_model.migrate.MigrationWrapper`. `Model` instances can be converted before or after migration, or both.
+Transformations are subclasses of :obj:`obj_tables.migrate.MigrationWrapper`. `Model` instances can be converted before or after migration, or both.
 The :obj:`prepare_existing_models` method converts models before migration, while :obj:`modify_migrated_models` converts them after migration.
 Both methods have the same signature.
-The :obj:`migrator` argument provides an instance of :obj:`obj_model.migrate.Migrator`, the class that performs migration.
+The :obj:`migrator` argument provides an instance of :obj:`obj_tables.migrate.Migrator`, the class that performs migration.
 Its attributes provide information about the migration.
 E.g., this code uses :obj:`migrator.existing_defs` which is a dictionary that maps each *Model*'s name to its class definition to obtain the definition of the :obj:`Test` class.